slavsan/gospec/README.md

 It's influenced by rspec/mocha and other similar libraries, and also the Cucumber testing library.
 Gospec provides a similar and familiar developer experience.

-The language is a thin layer on top of the standard Go tests.
+The language is a fairly thin layer on top of the standard Go tests.
+The goal of the project is to use the underlying testing mechanism set by the Go standard library and only provide a means to define tests (specs and features) for a better BDD testing experience.

 Gospec has zero dependencies and the intention is for this to not change.